Skip to main content

 Can a cracked tooth heal on its own?

 Unlike bone, tooth enamel and dentine cannot regenerate or heal themselves.
 Once a crack has formed, it will remain and may potentially worsen over time, particularly if the tooth is subjected to continued biting forces.
 Professional treatment aims to protect the tooth from further damage and address any symptoms.
+The type of treatment considered will depend on the severity and location of the crack, which is why a clinical examination is important.
+Early intervention may offer the best chance of preserving the tooth long-term.

 Is a chipped tooth a dental emergency?

 A small chip that causes no pain and does not have sharp edges may not require emergency treatment, though it is still advisable to have it assessed at your next dental appointment.
 However, if the chip is large, causes significant pain, or exposes the inner layers of the tooth, it would be sensible to seek dental advice more promptly.
+Sharp edges should also be addressed relatively quickly to prevent injury to the tongue, lips, or cheeks.
+Your dentist can advise on the urgency based on the specific situation.

 How can I tell if my tooth is cracked or just sensitive?